n1r7/compliance/README.md

 ### Monitoring
-Transaction monitoring entails the automated or manual review of transactions to identify activity of concern; when appropriate, report it to authorities; and evaluate whether customer relationships should be discontinued (Wolsberg Group Statement on AML Screening, Monitoring, and Searching, 2009).
+Transaction monitoring entails the automated or manual review of transactions to identify activity of concern; when appropriate, report it to authorities; and evaluate whether customer relationships should be discontinued (Wolfsberg Group Statement on AML Screening, Monitoring, and Searching, 2009).
 Novi's transaction-monitoring strategy calls for:
 - A comprehensive understanding of products offered by Novi, which enables identification of their money-laundering vulnerabilities;
 - Thorough and clear documentation and governance, which are pillars of a sustainable program; and
 - Technologies that can help Novi prevent, detect, and report financial crime, mitigate compliance risk, and protect against abuse of Libra.